 - Community Integration Skills – Resource identification and utilization.

-- DSPs administer medication per guidelines in accordance with training.
+- Administer medication per guidelines following training.

-- DSPs perform other related duties as required.
+- Perform other related duties as required.

 Job Type: Live-in

-Required Education: High school or equivalent
+Required Education: High School or Equivalent

 Required License or Certification: Driver’s License